totten/bknix/doc/install-developer.md

 /nix/var/nix/profiles/bknix-dfl/bin/php
 ```

-Once we know how to open a shell with a well-configured environment, we can proceed to [bknix: General usage](usage-loco.md).
+Once we know how to open a shell with a well-configured environment, we can proceed to [Work with services and sites](usage-loco.md).

 ## TIP: IDEs and Environments